YongoDavid/Demo-2024-Feb/README.md

 new week new 8hr daily dose .
 keep going , dont stop , it will get hard but you just cant STOP!! cleared all the files to the SAFETY-AID project.
+There were issues and i could not trace , thank God the codebase is not large , i can restart it when i am ready.